Fermat-ORG/fermat-framework/README.md

 #### The Master Plan

-Fermat is a master plan to avoid getting to that future through waiting for independent entrepreneurs to build each of these wallets and financial apps one at the time and from scratch, repeating every time all the math, accounting, cryptography and algorithms that are common to all these APPs.
+Fermat is a master plan to avoid getting into that future by waiting for independent entrepreneurs to build each of these wallets and financial apps one at the time and from scratch, repeating every time all the math, accounting, cryptography and algorithms that are common to all these APPs.
 Fermat handles all that and by doing the heavy lifting enables any developer in the world to easily create niche wallets and financtial APPs on top of its shared infraestructure.

 #### The Framework